Elizabeth Ring and William Gwinn Mather Endowed Chair

 Vinay Parameswaran joined The Cleveland Orchestra as assistant conductor with the 2017-18 season, and was promoted to associate conductor in 2021.
-In this role, he leads the Orchestra in several dozen concerts each season at Severance Hall, Blossom Music Festival, and on tour.
+In this role, he leads the Orchestra in several dozen concerts each season at Severance, Blossom Music Festival, and on tour.
 He also serves as music director of the Cleveland Orchestra Youth Orchestra.

 Mr. Parameswaran came to Cleveland following three seasons as associate conductor of the Nashville Symphony (2014-2017), where he led over 150 performances.
 In the summer of 2017, he was a Conducting Fellow at the Tanglewood Music Center.
 Recent seasons have included Mr. Parameswaran making his guest conducting debuts with the Rochester Philharmonic and the Tucson Symphony, along with his subscription debut with the Nashville Symphony conducting works by Gabriella Smith, Grieg, and Prokofiev.
 Other recent engagements have included debuts with the National Symphony Orchestra, Milwaukee Symphony, Jacksonville Symphony, Eugene Symphony, and the Vermont Symphony Orchestra.

 In addition to his concert work, Mr. Parameswaran has led performances of Mozart’s The Magic Flute and Donizetti’s The Elixir of Love with Curtis Opera Theater.
 He also assisted with Opera Philadelphia's presentation of Verdi’s Nabucco.